simeononsecurity/simeononsecurity.ch/content/articles/learning-powershell-scripting-for-beginners/index.en.md

 ### PowerShell Basics

 PowerShell provides a command-line interface that allows users to interact with the operating system.
-The commands in PowerShell are called cmdlets, and they are organized into modules.
+The commands in PowerShell are called cmdlets, and they're organized into modules.
 To view a list of available modules, use the Get-Module command:

 ```powershell
 Get-Module